Facets of a mixed-integer bilinear covering set with bounds on variables: Abstract

 \section{Abstract}

 We derive a closed form description of the convex hull of mixed-integer bilinear covering set with bounds on the integer variables.
-This convex hull description is completely determined by considering some orthogonal disjunctive sets defined in a certain way.
-Our description does not introduce any new variables.
+This convex hull description is determined by considering some orthogonal disjunctive sets defined in a certain way.
+This description does not introduce any new variables, but consists of exponentially many inequalities.
+An extended formulation with a few extra variables and much smaller number of constraints is presented.
 We also derive a linear time separation algorithm for finding the facet defining inequalities of this convex hull.
-We show the effectiveness of the new inequalities using some examples.
+We study the effectiveness of the new inequalities and the extended formulation using some examples.